givemepower8/Phaser3Practices/docs/COC.md

 If the base air defence level is low, use air troops.

-If the base ground defence level is strong, use hog rider, bowler, miner.
+If the base ground defence level is strong, use tank like golem to distract along with hog rider, bowler, miner.

 [Strategy_Guides](https://clashofclans.fandom.com/wiki/Strategy_Guides)